Investors Menu

 Independent director

-Lih J. Chen is independent director of UMC.
-Professor Chen is a Distinguished Chair Professor at National Tsing Hua University and Academician at Academia Sinica.
-He was also the President of National Tsing Hua University and the Deputy Ministers of National Science Council.
-Professor Chen received a Ph.D. in physics at University of California, Berkeley in 1974.
+Lih J. Chen is an Independent Director of UMC, and also the convener of the Audit Committee and the lead Independent director.
+Professor Chen is a Distinguished Chair Professor at National Tsing Hua University and an Academician at Academia Sinica.
+He was also the President of National Tsing Hua University and Deputy Minister of the National Science Council.
+Professor Chen is an expert in materials science and his research fields include metal silicides, thin film materials, and nanomaterials, where he has made great contributions to the research of semiconductor electronic materials.
+Professor Chen received a Ph.D. in physics from the University of California, Berkeley in 1974. |

 Jyuo-Min Shyu